MicrosoftDocs/xamarin-docs/docs/mac/app-fundamentals/sandboxing.md

 6. Implement a migration strategy.

 > [!IMPORTANT]
-> **Note:** You must not only sandbox the main executable in you app bundle, but also every included helper app or tool in that bundle.
+> You must not only sandbox the main executable in you app bundle, but also every included helper app or tool in that bundle.
 This is required for any app distributed from the Mac App Store and, if possible, should be done for any other form of app distribution.

 For a list of all executable binaries in a Xamarin.Mac app's bundle, type the following command in Terminal: